! Note !

 When you find the link that you want, right-click on the link and choose 'Save Link Target As ...' (or a similarly named function) in the right-click menu of your web browser.

 Download typically occurs within a couple of seconds.

 When I am saving the '.deb' file, I usually change the suffix from '.deb' to '_snapshot-debian-org-yyyymmm.deb' --- so that I know from where I got the download --- especially if I am not going to use the '.deb' file right away.
 (The 'yyyymmm' represents a year and month indicating when the '.deb' file was packaged --- if there is no date already in the '.deb' filename.)

 Typically I save the '.deb' file to a 'DOWNLOADS' directory in my home directory.

 Installing a '.deb' file :

-In a file manager like Nautilus, navigate to the download directory and right-click on the '.deb' file.
+In a file manager like 'Nautilus' (or the MATE 'Caja' file manager), navigate to the download directory and right-click on the '.deb' file.
 Choose the option 'Open with Gdebi Package Installer' from the popup menu.